medcomdk/dk-medcom-document/input/pagecontent/index.md

 ##### MedComDocumentReference

-The [MedComDocumentReference](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-documentreference.html) profile must not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.
+The [MedComDocumentReference](https://build.fhir.org/ig/medcomdk/dk-medcom-document/StructureDefinition-medcom-documentreference.html) profile should not be exchanged, but can be used for internal validation of the metadata associated with a document, as the DocumentReference contains the same information as the IHE XDS metadata standard.

 #### General document assumptions